DefaultGen/simple-denote.nvim/README.md

 # Credits

-Lots of code stolen from [HumanEntity's denote.nvim](https://github.com/HumanEntity/denote.nvim) and modified to suit my personal preference or closer adhere to the original Denote spec.
+* [HumanEntity's denote.nvim](https://github.com/HumanEntity/denote.nvim) - This project was based on denote.nvim and modified to suit my personal preference or closer adhere to the original Denote spec.
+* [denote.el](https://protesilaos.com/emacs/denote) - The original Emacs package

 # License